gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-06-12-five-interesting-facts-about-the-design-of-the-original-playstation.md

 Some things you probably didn’t realise about the design of the original *[Sony PlayStation](https://en.wikipedia.org/wiki/PlayStation_(console))*:

 - it was inspired by Apple's *[Macintosh Plus](https://en.wikipedia.org/wiki/Macintosh_Plus)*
-- the colour is grey with a hint of violet to counteract ageing/yellowing
+- the colour is grey with a hint of violet to counteract plastic ageing/yellowing
 - *Sony* acquired the PlayStation name from Yamaha
 - it led to the *[VAIO](https://en.wikipedia.org/wiki/Vaio)* range of PCs